-A cheque is a bill of exchange drawn upon a specified banker and payable on demand.
-It is an unconditional order asking the bank to pay the specified amount of money to the person name with therein or to his order or to the bearer of the instrument. it is negotiable instrument.
+When it comes to making a payment via cheque mode, most account holder gets confused as to how to fill cheque.
 A cheque is considered convenient and safe mode of making payment.
-Thus one should how to properly fill up a cheque.
-There are basically two types of cheque book issued by bank
+A cheque is a bill of exchange drawn upon a specified bank and payable on demand.
+It is an unconditional order asking the bank to pay the specified amount of money to the person name therein or to his order or to the bearer of the instrument.
+It is negotiable instrument.
+Thus one should how to fill cheque properly in India.
+Bank issues two types of cheque book “Normal Cheque Book” and “Multicity Cheque Book”.

 (i) Normal cheque Book: They are the old types of cheque book issued by bank.
 The payment for such cheque is payable on the same city where it is drawn.
 Bank have stopped issuing this outdated kind of cheque book leaves to its customer now.

 (ii) Multicity cheque Book:Multicity cheque leaves are the most popular type of cheque prevalent nowdays.
 The good part of this cheque is that the payment for such cheque can be received in any corner of India no matter which city the cheque is drawn.
 Multicity cheque books have been replaced with normal cheque, which are now considered outdated cheque leaves by bank.

 There are three parties of a cheque (i) drawer or account holder (ii) drawee or the bank, and (iii) payee to whom money is to be paid on demand.
 The drawer and payee can be the same person.

 How to fill Cheque properly in easy steps

 A Cheque basically contains some columns that the customer need to fill stating the following particulars. it is necessary for the customer to fill the cheque in the right manner to avoid cheque getting dishonoured.
 Therefore, we are providing you the narration of each and every coloumn so that the chances of mistake in the cheque is omitted.
 The column that the customer needs to fill are well described below: